 - Residential Community of the Year recognizes residential communities, such as floors, suites and halls.
 Nominations should emphasize specifically what a community has done within the year of nomination, as well as how it has supported others, both within and outside their community.
 A successful nomination will additionally illustrate what brings such a group of individuals together and how they worked together as a group to accomplish their goals during the year of nomination.
 Fraternity and sorority organizations are not eligible for this award but may be considered for Organization of the Year instead.

 - Residential Life Staff Member of the Year recognizes a graduate hall director, residence hall director, assistant/associate director or the executive director of Residential Life who was a significant aid to residents during the year of nomination.
 Nominees should have gone above and beyond the capacities of their roles and had a lasting impact on those they worked with this year.
+Resident Advisers (RAs) are not eligible for this award but may be considered for Student of the Year instead.

 - Student of the Year recognizes an individual resident for their active work in fostering a sense of community at Columbia, especially during the year of nomination.
 Nominees could include but are not limited to: Students who have made a significant contribution to their floor or hall through leadership in programming, volunteering, advocating and/or role modeling for other residents.
+This year, Resident Advisers (RAs) are eligible for this award.